-- If you're migrating, use a supported migration option and avoid using drag and drop or copy and paste in G Suite Sync for Microsoft Outlook to upload messages.
-Try using the integrated import function in G Suite Sync.
-(This option is important if you exceed the upload bandwidth limit via sync.)
+- If you're migrating, use a supported migration option and avoid using drag and drop or copy and paste in Google Workspace Sync for Microsoft Outlook to upload messages.
+Try using the integrated import function in Google Workspace Sync.
+This option is important if you exceed the upload bandwidth limit using sync.

-- Avoid manually resyncing the client, particularly when using G Suite Sync.
+- Avoid manually resyncing the client, particularly when using Google Workspace Sync.
 It can unnecessarily download the entire mailbox again, rather than syncing only the last changes.

-- For G Suite Sync, try reducing your local mailbox size.
+- For Google Workspace, try reducing your local mailbox size.

 - Look for messages stuck in the outbox of any of your sync clients.
 Messages that Gmail rejected due to blocked attachments or attachment size might stay in the outbox and repeatedly fail to upload, tying up bandwidth continuously.